 35 Jesus wept.
 John 11:34-35 (HCSB)

-We are made in God’s image, and our tender and breakable hearts are filled with compassion and sorrow in such situations.
-Jesus, both God and human, has a heart filled with love like no other, and the overwhelming grief and pain experienced by His loved ones brought Him to tears, weeping despite knowing full well what He was about to do.
-Additionally, He was angry at the whole idea of death, which came to us because of our sin.
-Removing sin and the sting of death was the primary objective of His earthly ministry, and this likely gave Him further strength and conviction as He prepared to face brutal suffering and death on the cross on our behalf.
+We are made in God’s image, and, like Him, have tender and breakable hearts, filled with compassion and sorrow in such situations.
+Jesus, both God and human, has a heart filled with love like no other, and the overwhelming grief and pain experienced by His loved ones brought Him to tears.
+He began weeping, despite knowing full well what He was about to do for Lazarus.
+Jesus also expressed anger at the whole idea of death, which came about in the first place because of sin on the earth.
+Removing sin and the sting of death was the primary objective of His earthly ministry, and experiencing the grief around Lazarus and his loved ones likely gave Jesus further strength and conviction as He resolved to face His imminent, brutal suffering and death on a cross for our eternal salvation.

 38 Then Jesus, angry in Himself again, came to the tomb.
 It was a cave, and a stone was lying against it.
 39 “Remove the stone,” Jesus said.